 Your family and you need to find shelter first and foremost, but if time permits, turn off your heating and cooling system and cover the outdoor system with a tarp.
 Before turning your system back on after the storm, be sure to remove the tarp and remove any debris.

 When the storm has passed, make sure the system is safe before starting up your heating and air conditioning system.
 To begin, verify there are no signs of damage and get rid of any debris surrounding the system.
 Try to evaluate and make sure there is no apparent harm to any of the refrigerant or electrical lines running from your air conditioner.
 Call 866-397-3787 for an AC inspection if seems like there is any damage or flooding to the air conditioning.
 Once you’ve had the equipment inspected by a professional to ensure safe operation, turn the heating and cooling system back on ASAP to help dry the home and restrict mold from getting into the system or ductwork.

-If your system has had any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and find out about our Ultimate Protection Plan to help keep your HVAC system in working order all seasons long.
+If your system has had any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and find out about our membership options to help keep your HVAC system in working order all seasons long.